wmww/Python-plus-plus/guide.md

 	print("Hello World!");
 end

-END(run(_));
+end_program()
 ```
 Note that if you wish you can copy/paste the entirety of `ppp.ppp` into the top of this file. and remove the first two lines.
+Importing from an external file is generally recommended for readability and easy updating.

 ## Errors
-Depending on what you fuck up, you might get errors in C++, Python or both.
+Depending on what you fuck up, you might get errors in C++, Python, both or just get different output.
 Make sure you test with both languages.
 The provided test script is useful for this.

 ## Comments
 ```